 There’s a caveat to this.
 If the custodial parent—that is, the parent responsible for filling out the FAFSA—has remarried, the step parent’s income and assets must also be reported on the FAFSA.
 But it’s not always that a step parent will cause the EFC to go up and the need-based aid to go down.
 For example, if that step parent has children for whom he/she’s providing more than half support, those children can be counted in household size on the FAFSA, even if they don’t live with the family.
 If any of those children are in college, they also get to be counted in the number-in-college figure.
 Also, if you’re receiving child support, that does count as income on the FAFSA.

-The 225 schools that use it are doing it because they are chasing after a certain sense of precision when it comes to understanding an applicant’s financial picture.
-For example, the Profile form looks at both parent’s income in the case of divorce.
-It tends to be the more elite colleges, the ones with bigger financial aid budgets, that use the Profile form.
+Kantrowitz: The schools that use it are doing it because they are chasing after a certain sense of precision when it comes to understanding an applicant’s financial picture.
+For example, the Profile form looks at both parents’ income in the case of divorce.
+The more elite colleges, the ones with bigger financial aid budgets, tend to use the Profile form.

 What does count?
 Investment real estate, like a vacation home or rentals.
 Bank and brokerage account statements.
 Age of the older parent.
 Student’s driver’s license number if they have one.
 The number of family members and number of children in college.